Print friendly version

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

+Over time, the tremors may become more severe, affecting quality of life and causing increasing disability.
+In some cases, primary orthostatic tremor may occur with other movement disorders.
 Individuals with primary orthostatic tremor may be treated with clonazepam and primidone.
 The cause of this condition is unknown.Primary orthostatic tremor is a movement disorder characterized by rhythmic muscle contractions that occur in the legs and trunk immediately after standing.
-Affected individuals may experience cramping of the legs and uncontrollable shaking when asked to stand in one spot.
-No other clinical signs or symptoms are present and the shaking ceases when the individual is sitting or walking.
+It may be perceived more as an unsteadiness than an actual tremor.
+The tremor may disappear or improve when a person is sitting or walking.

 Your Questions Answeredby the Genetic and Rare Diseases Information Center